Common Time Management Mistakes

 Not prioritizing tasks effectively

-Prioritization often proves to be an essential skill, but it can take some practice.
+Prioritization often proves to be a useful skill, but it can take some practice.
 Knowing what takes priority over other tasks is ultimately a personal decision, but it may also depend on your workplace or school.
 For example, if you work for a publishing agency, you might be given multiple books to edit simultaneously.
-When considering which book is most important to edit, you might consider the following (in no particular order):
+When considering which book to prioritize, you might consider the following (in no particular order):

 Stalling your work on some responsibilities because you prefer to focus on others may reduce your chances of getting the necessary tasks done well.
-It is important to balance the priorities of your personal commitments, your professional obligations, and your well-being.
+Part of time management is balancing the priorities of your personal commitments, your professional obligations, and your well-being.

 Procrastinating